 - H.1.a.4.
-Unsupervised time: In addition to the \geq 98 weeks noted in Sections H.1.a.1, H.1.a.2, and H.1.a.3. above, 6 weeks may be unsupervised.
+Unsupervised time: In addition to the ≥ 98 weeks noted in Sections H.1.a.1, H.1.a.2, and H.1.a.3. above, 6 weeks may be unsupervised.
 Attendance at continuing education meetings related to oncology is categorized as unsupervised time that may be considered part of the residency training. - H.1.a.5.
 Each approved program must comply with all requirements as specified in Section D.2.c of the GIG (see above). - H.1.a.6.
-Each resident must register with the ACVIM office (see D.2.a and D.2.b). - It is possible to achieve certification in the Specialty of Oncology H.1.a.7. in a non-traditional residency training program, but all of the training requirements of a traditional residency must be satisfied.
-The only allowable differences are that the training may occur at more than one facility and the training may occur in non-contiguous blocks of time over an extended time period.
-If the 104-week clinical training program is not continuous, it must be arranged in blocks of time no less than two weeks per block and a minimum total of 12 weeks per year.
-Consequently, if the candidate completed the minimum of 12 weeks training per year, a total of eight years would be required to complete a program with the remaining eight weeks considered to be vacation and meeting time.
-Non-traditional residency training programs must be submitted in advance to the Oncology Residency Training Committee for approval.
-A candidate and his/her Supervising Diplomates will be responsible for documenting that the training has occurred as specified.
+Each resident must register with the ACVIM office (see D.2.a and D.2.b). - It is possible to achieve certification in the Specialty of Oncology H.1.a.7. in a non-traditional residency-training program, but all of the training requirements of a traditional residency must be satisfied.
+The only allowable differences are that the training may occur at more than one facility and the training may occur in non-contiguous blocks of time over an extended time period, not to exceed five (5) years.
+If the 104-week clinical training program is not continuous, it must be arranged in blocks of time no less than two weeks per block and a minimum total of 20 weeks per year.
+Non-traditional residency training programs must be submitted to the Oncology Residency Training Committee for approval at least 90 days in advance of a candidate's residency start date.
+The candidate and his/her Supervising Diplomates will be responsible for documenting that the training has occurred as specified.
 If a residency occurs at multiple sites, all requirements for both direct and indirect supervision must be met, as well as requirements for rounds and conferences.
-Such programs will be required to provide lists of Diplomates and schedules of conferences in which the resident participates for each site. - H.1.a.8 Candidates who fail to complete a training program must notify the ACVIM Oncology Residency Training Committee of their termination date.
+Such programs will be required to provide lists of Diplomates and schedules of conferences in which the resident participates for each site.

+H.1.a.8 Candidates who fail to complete a training program must notify the ACVIM Oncology Residency Training Committee of their termination date.
 Record will be made of the number of weeks completed and will remain on file for 8 years from the start date of the registered program.
 Candidates wishing to resume residency training must register with the ACVIM office, at which time the Oncology Residency Training Committee will review the new program and determine applicability of prior time to the current program.